senior-sigan/docker-latex/README.md

 You can use any other latex commands if you know how.

+Also you can copy scripts from `bin/` folder to you `/usr/local/bin` on the system.
+So for example jupyter-notebook will work.

 ### Notes

 The image assumes that your latex files, styles and extra files are located in some directory and you run script described above from this location.